Tubing on the Wenatchee River

 Does river tubing look like more your style?
 Come on out to Leavenworth, Washington near Seattle from possibly late July or August and as late as maybe Labor Day (river and weather conditions dependent) for some nice weather and great tubing fun!!!

-Reservations are strongly recommended and best to check with us to know for sure if we are doing river tube trips the date you want to go tubing.
-For safety reasons we only open for river tubing when the Wenatchee River CFS (Cubic Feet per Second) drops to a level we consider to be safe for this activity - somewhere around 1000 CFS.
+Reservations and prepayment in full required.
+It is best to check with us to know for sure if we are doing river tube trips the date you want to go tubing.
+For safety reasons we only open for river tubing when the Wenatchee River CFS (Cubic Feet per Second) drops to a level we consider to be safe for this activity - somewhere around 900 CFS.
 Tubing season usually ends at the end of August, so come now and get wet and wild on the Wenatchee.

-Cost for tubing is $20 dollars per person.Leavenworth to Peshastin, Class I
+Cost for tubing is $30 per person.Leavenworth to Peshastin, Class I

 2 miles - 1.5 hours, July - August

-We start tubing at 11:30 am and our 'Last call' is at 4:30 pm Our location on the East Side of Leavenworth is on the banks of the Wenatchee River and affords a great easy River Tubing opportunity when the river water drops in volume and slows down as well as warms in the Eastern Washington sunshine, and the weather is hot and sunny.
+We start tubing at 11:30 am and reserve/pre-pay tubers every half hour at top and bottom of the hour through late afternoon.
+Our location on the East Side of Leavenworth is on the banks of the Wenatchee River and affords a great easy River Tubing opportunity when the river water drops in volume and slows down as well as warms in the Eastern Washington sunshine, and the weather is hot and sunny.
 We provide a commercial quality river tube with handles and cup holders, made by North West River Supplies, the leader in river equipment, and life jackets, private parking and the shuttle.
 We recommend kids no younger than about 4 to 5 years old on this stretch of the river for Tubing.
 We open at around 11:30am and close with all River Tubers back by around 6pm.
-We also rent cooler tubes and pet tubes.
 Reservations are strongly recommended but sometimes we can still get last second tubers on the river.
 You only need to show up wearing a swimsuit or T-shirt/shorts for getting wet and you are ready to go – we'll take care of you from there.
 Closed on rainy chilly windy days!!

 Wenatchee River Tubing Rendezvous Instructions